Prev

 The particular tree here was the subject of a two-year art project, my Microcosm project.

-This pastel was produced entirely on-site, directly from the subject over about five one-hour sessions held at the same time of the day (but over 5 different days where the lighting conditions were similar).
+This pastel was produced entirely on-site, directly from the subject over about five one-hour sessions held at the same time of the day (but over 5 different days where the lighting conditions were very similar).
 I worked quickly, directly from the subject, to record the colours as accurately as possible.

 I purposely chose a view with a wide dynamic range of tones.
 I wanted to capture an accurate sense of the colours seen within the dark shaded areas, and the light sunlit areas.
 I also wanted to capture the characteristic warm orangey greens seen through sun-backed foliage.
 The concept is very simple - a single view, recording one moment in time, recording accurate colours and tones to those experienced - similar to the concept of many ’French Impressionism’ paintings.